Roshan-anand/Roshan-anand/README.md

 # 💫 About Me:
-I'm Currently Open to Work as a Frontend First FullStack Dev<br>
+I'm Currently Open to Work as a Backend First FullStack Dev<br>

 ## 🌐 Socials: